 Can primary color be added to a sealant to polish?
 Additionally, can oxide pigment be used to replace color hardener?

 Answer from Concrete Decor

 Attempting to add color to a sealer on already polished concrete surfaces isn’t a good idea.
 Coloring concrete during the polishing process generally is achieved with integral coloring at the time concrete is installed or with colored aggregates.
 You can also use dyes to color the slab during the polishing process.
 Normally, you can accomplish this at or just before the 200-grit polishing step.

 With regards to using iron oxide pigment in place of a color hardener, the answer is no. Iron oxide pigments by themselves won’t broadcast properly and will oversaturate the concrete surface with color.
 Oversaturation will weaken the concrete surface.
-Why a color hardener works best is because its use introduces more cement and fine sands along with the color.
+A color hardener works best because it adds more cement and fine sands along with the color.
 This actually helps to increase surface hardness.

 Can I just use a colored release agent which is about the same color as existing concrete around the slab I’m going to pour?
 Or does the job require color hardener?
 It is only subject to foot traffic.
 Additionally, I’m filling a 48-square-foot pit where a raised brick planter sat on a courtyard.

 You can’t use color release in place of color hardener.
 Color release is hydrophobic which helps to impart surface color while also keeping the stamping or texturing tools from sticking to wet concrete.
 On the other hand, color hardener includes iron oxide pigments, cement and sands that naturally fortify the surface of a new concrete installation.